JoeLumbley/Shape-Editor/README.md

 - **Copy and Paste**: You can easily copy the generated code from the Shape Editor and paste it into your code editor for further development or modification.

-- **Immediate Feedback**: This functionality allows for quick testing and adjustments, enhancing the your experience.
+- **Immediate Feedback**: This functionality allows for quick testing and adjustments, enhancing your experience.

-- **Ease of Use**: Simplifies the process of integrating shape data into projects.
+- **Ease of Use**: Simplifies the process of integrating shape data into your projects.

 - **Interactive Development**: Facilitates a hands-on approach to shape creation and coding.